juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/k8s-deployment-5.png"/>

 Applying kubernetes configuration file.

-Pods and services creation
+In the following Kubernetes configuration file, you will find step-by-step instructions for services creation from Docker image stored in the Amazon Container Registry.

 <a href="microservices_kubernetes/k8s_deployment/blogs_app.yaml" target="_blank">blogs_app.yaml</a>